Phazorknight/Cogito/Readme.md

   - Component based interactions makes it easy to turn your own objects interactive quickly and customize existing ones
   - Examples for interactive obects like doors, drawers, carryables, turn-wheels, elevators, readable objects, keypads
 - Quest System
-- Saven and Load System as well as scene persistency
+- Save and Load System as well as scene persistency
 - Full gamepad support!
 - Fully featured Demo Scene
   - Set up like a game level including a variety of objects, weapons and quests